Published: January 2026

 What it does:

-Not as powerful as Broadlink, but gets the job done if you just need TV and soundbar control.
+Not owniled as powerful as Broadlink, but does the job if you just need TV + soundbar control.

 DIY Solution: Use Fire TV Remote Only (No Blaster)

-HDMI-CEC lets devices control each other through the HDMI cable.
-Your Fire TV can turn your TV on/off and control volume without needing IR.
+With HDMI-CEC, devices talk to each other over the HDMI cable.
+Fire TV can even power your TV on and off as well as control volume—a feat that doesn’t require IR.

 How to Enable HDMI-CEC: